incremental-design/app-stencils/packages/vue3/component-base/README.md

   ![Use the `<template v-slot:"fallback">` to customize your component's placeholder](../../../.readme/diagram-vue3-component-base-fallback-slot.png)

   The base component implements the Vue 3 [suspense](https://v3.vuejs.org/guide/migration/suspense.html#suspense) API, so you don't have to.
 If your component loads asynchronously, the base component will automatically show a [blockframe](https://medium.com/ux-power-tools/blockframing-and-31-free-sketch-ready-layouts-using-auto-layout-by-anima-app-1be039007ecf) while it's loading.
-If you'd like to customize the blockframe, all you need to do is [insert your own markup](#display-a-custom-placeholder-while-your-component-is-loading) into the base component's `<template v-slot:fallback/>` slot.
-Best of all, the fallback slot has the same slot props as the default slot, so your component can respond to user interaction even if it hasn't been loaded.
+If you'd like to customize the blockframe, all you need to do is [insert your own markup](#display-a-custom-placeholder-while-your-component-is-loading) into the base component's fallback slot.

 <!-- list any codebases, websites, apps, platforms or other products that use your code -->